MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/customize-language-setup-and-settings-for-office-2016.md

 |Primary Editing Language  <br/> |**Editing Languages** folder under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Language Preferences\Editing Languages** <br/> |Specifies the language in which users work with Office applications and documents when more than one language version is available on the computer.  <br/> |

 > [!IMPORTANT]
-> Before you can configure Office 2016 policy settings, you must download and install the latest [Office 2016 Administrative Template files](https://go.microsoft.com/fwlink/p/?LinkId=626001).
+> Before you can configure Office 2016 policy settings, you must download and install the latest [Administrative Template files (ADMX/ADML) for Office](https://go.microsoft.com/fwlink/p/?LinkId=626001).

 ### To use Group Policy to manage language settings